How to Prepare for a High Net Worth Divorce in California

 How Is Property Divided in a California Divorce?

 Divorce can be a complex area of our legal system.
-Divorce laws vary from state to state, making it all the more crucial to understand how divorce proceedings work in California.
+Divorce laws vary from state to state, making even more crucial to understand how divorce proceedings work in California.
 When it comes to dividing property and assets, U.S. states can facilitate this process in one of two ways: equitable distribution or community property.

 Common items that qualify as community property in a California divorce include: